 For media inquiries, contact email@example.com.
 Our team includes:

-@samswey, 25, is a data scientist and policy analyst who works with communities of color to fight systemic racism through cutting-edge policies and strategies.
-Previously, Sam worked at PolicyLink, where he connected a national network of 61 Promise Neighborhoods communities to research-based strategies to build cradle-to-career systems of support for low-income families.
+@samswey, 27, is a data scientist and policy analyst who works with communities of color to fight systemic racism through cutting-edge policies and strategies.
+Samuel Co-Founded Campaign Zero to advance data-driven solutions to end police violence and OurStates to advance state-level advocacy for equity and justice.
+Previously, Sam worked at PolicyLink, where he worked to connect 61 Promise Neighborhoods communities to research-based strategies to build cradle-to-career systems of support for low-income families.
 He has also helped city leaders, youth activists and community organizations develop citywide agendas to achieve quality education, health, and justice for young black men.
 Sam grew up in Orlando, FL, and has been involved in community organizing and advocacy since he was in high school.
 He graduated from Stanford University in 2012, where he studied how race and racism impact the U.S. political system.